robin98sun/AmazingLife-Articles/questing/01-disclaimer.md

-# Articles are not meant for arguements
+# Articles are not meant for arguing

 What if, just if, the truth of the world does not exist.